Documentation · Draft

 The reference compiler is being built in Rust.
 At this stage, DEXA is not ready for production workloads, but you can explore the syntax and contribute to the design.

-The current compiler can parse and typecheck a subset of the language: functions, blocks, let/let mut, if/else, and basic expressions.
+The current compiler can parse and typecheck a subset of the language: functions, blocks, let/let mut, if/else, loops, nominal records (model/contract), and the address type.

 Example · Minimal program